mayadata-io/volume-events-exporter/docs/nfs_setup_with_volumeevents.md

 reclaimPolicy: Delete
 ```

 Above storageclass is using *openebs-hostpath* Storageclass as BackendStorageclass.
-You can change it to as required.
+Please update with relavent backend storageclass.

 Once the Storageclass is successfully created, you can provision a volume by creating a PVC with the above storageclass.
 Sample PVC YAML is as below: